martyjs/marty/docs/_api/stores/index.md

 <h2 id="waitFor">waitFor(*stores)</h2>

-If an action handler is dependant on another store having already processed the action they can wait for those stores to finish processing by calling <code>waitFor</code>.
+If an action handler is dependent on another store having already processed the action they can wait for those stores to finish processing by calling <code>waitFor</code>.
 If you call <code>waitFor</code> with the stores you wish to wait for (or pass an array), it will stop execution of the current action handler, process all dependent action handlers and then continue execution of the original action handler.

 You can also pass an array of dispatch tokens to waitFor.